PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - Roles-based authorization should have been dynamic, possibly, allow a granular field by field limitation.

 ### Todo
-- User:
-  - {user}/export using the controller method, but with only the said user.
-    - generic singleExport() method ?

 - App access
   - Policy secures all controller methods using the site_role.
   - Tokens must have 24h limit of validity*